Jesus of Nazareth

-He who is coming after me is mightier than I, and I am not fit to remove his sandals; he will baptize you with the Holy Spirit and fire.(Matt.
+The one coming after me is greater than I, of whom I am not worthy to carry his sandals; he will baptize you in the Holy Spirit and fire(Matt.
 3:11).

 God is able from these stones to raise up children to Abraham(Matt.
 3:9).